Zoe Slater: Kelly Taylor

 The friendship between Zoe and Kelly Taylor (Brooke Kinsella) was a recurring storyline for both characters.
-In the British press, Kelly and Zoe were compared to two former popular characters, who also shared a close screen friendship, Bianca Jackson (Patsy Palmer) and Tiffany Mitchell (Martine McCutcheon).
-Kinsella has commented, "It is nice to be compared because they were great [characters] but, hopefully, [Michelle Ryan] and I will bring our own characters to light and show what we can do.
+In the British press, Kelly and Zoe were compared to two former popular EastEnders characters, who also shared a close screen friendship, Bianca Jackson (Patsy Palmer) and Tiffany Mitchell (Martine McCutcheon).
+Kinsella commented, "It is nice to be compared because they were great [characters] but, hopefully, [Michelle Ryan] and I will bring our own characters to light and show what we can do.
 We have so much in common and we balance each other out – when she's crazy I'll calm her down and vice-versa.
 It's worked well, which is why Kelly has been kept on, which is great for me but also for Michelle because she's got somebody to have fun with.
 Kelly's been one of the slowest developing characters and that's been good for me.
 I wasn't thrown into it and having Michelle has been great for me."